sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 !!! note "Where does the image come from?"
     If the image `ubuntu` was not on your computer yet, `docker` will search and try to get them from [dockerhub](https://hub.docker.com/), and download it.

+**Exercise:** Run the command `whoami` in the docker container.
+Who are you?

+??? done "Answer"
+    The command `whoami` returns the current user.
+In the container `whoami` will return `root`.
+This means you are the [`root` user](https://en.wikipedia.org/wiki/Superuser) i.e. within the container you are admin and can basically change anything.

-Check out the container panel at the Docker dashboard or open another host terminal and type:
+Check out the container panel at the Docker dashboard (the Docker gui) or open another host terminal and type:

 ```
 docker container ls -a